 Private Taxis: For a more personalized experience, book a private taxi.
 This option provides door-to-door service and flexibility to adjust your itinerary if needed.
 While more expensive than shuttle services, taxis offer comfort and convenience, especially for groups or families.

-Future Option: Light Rail Trail: While still in the planning stages, discussions about a light-rail trail connecting Siem Reap and SAI Airport are ongoing.
+Future Option: Light Rail Trail: while still in the planning stages, discussions about a light-rail trail connecting Siem Reap and SAI Airport are ongoing.
 If implemented, this eco-friendly option would offer a comfortable and scenic travel experience.

+A taxi transfer service to SAI airport typically costs between $30 to 40 USD depending on the car.
+Taxi fares can vary significantly depending on which hotel you book through, as some offer premium VIP transfers for much higher rates compared to standard taxis e.g USD 70 and up.
 Taxis offer more convenience and flexibility than shuttles with fixed schedules.
 They also provide more privacy, as you only share the taxi with your travel companions rather than a larger group of strangers.
 However, you may end up riding with similar-minded travelers if you happen to hail a taxi already occupied by other passengers headed to the airport.

 ➡️ BOOK YOUR TAXI TRANSFER TO SIEM REAP AIRPORT (USD 35) ⬅️

-Siem Reap Airport News (updated March 2024)
+Siem Reap Airport News (updated November 2024)

 ✈️ IndiGo Airlines, known for their low fares, has been given the green light to launch direct flights between Siem Reap and New Delhi.
+Opening have been postponed to February 2025.

-Airlines flying to Siem Reap International Airport (SAI)
+Flights to Siem Reap Airport (SAI)

-• AirAsia Malaysia
+AirAsia Malaysia

-• Bangkok Airways
+Bangkok Airways

-• Lao Airlines
+Lao Airlines

-• Thai Airways
+Thai Airways

-• Vietjet
+Vietjet

 Flights to Siem Reap Airport | Departures